 Much has been done across the state through various risk mitigation programs to safeguard California for a more resilient transportation system as discussed in Chapter5.
-Integrating risk management decisions with assets has been an ongoing practice with project delivery.
-The integration of risk into asset management is critical to achieve a resilient system of assets.
+Managing Risks and Building Resilience.
+Integrating risk management decisions with assets has also been an ongoing practice with project delivery.
+However, the integration of risk into asset management is even more critical to achieve a resilient system of assets.

-For the 2022 TAMP, a significant improvement for integrating risk into the TAMP was made by including risk mitigation costs into the performance analysis providing performance outcomes for pavement and bridges that are more realistic.
+For the 2022 TAMP, significant improvements for integrating risk was made by including risk mitigation costs into the performance analysis providing performance outcomes for pavement and bridges that are more realistic and by including a TAMP investment strategy specific to climate action.